tomjoht/tomjoht.github.io/_posts/2019/3/2019-03-07-confronting-fears-of-aging-in-technology-environments.md

 - general
 keywords:
 bitlink: http://bit.ly/growingoldwhileyoung
 summary: "The engineering demographic can make even a relatively young person seem old.
-This sense of growing old is causing panic in many in Silicon Valley.
-One solution is to change your mindset about what it means to be young, and to learn to unlearn what you think you know."
+This sense of growing old is causing panic in many tech workers in Silicon Valley.
+One solution might be to change your mindset about what it means to be young, and to learn to unlearn what you have already internalized unconsciously."
 ---

 A recent article in the *New York Times* describes a retreat for <i>aging</i> tech workers in Silicon Valley, attended by some **as young as 30**.
 Here are a few excerpts from [A New Luxury Retreat Caters to Elderly Workers in Tech (Ages 30 and Up)](https://www.nytimes.com/2019/03/04/technology/modern-elder-resort-silicon-valley-ageism.html):